-Determining the majority opinion on the Aleutian Islands or South Pacific Islands, including Fiji, American Samoa, and Samoa,14 is complicated and details are beyond the scope of this article.
+Determining the majority opinion on the Aleutian Islands or South Pacific Islands, including Fiji, American Samoa, and Samoa,14 is complicated and beyond the scope of our discussion.
 Consult a Rav.
 However, in the following locations, Shabbos is observed on the local Saturday, and a “second day” is not necessary: Australia, China, Russia, and Korea.15 This is also the case in Hong Kong and Taiwan.

 II.
 Crossing the Dateline: Repeating or skipping a day by crossing the Dateline poses various concerns in many aspects of halacha, including davening, sefira, holidays, and laws of family purity.
 The guidelines are as follows: Halachos relating specifically to the time of day are not affected by crossing the Dateline.
 For example, if one davens Shacharis on Monday morning on a plane flying westbound, and crosses the Dateline “into” Tuesday morning, one does not daven Shacharis again.16 The person has already fulfilled his obligation and is not required to perform these mitzvos until the sun sets and rises again.
 Furthermore, if one crosses eastbound and experiences an additional sunrise, one would daven Shacharis again, even if the day is repeated.17 However, mitzvos that are dependent on the day of the week or month are affected by crossing the Dateline.
 For example, if one crosses the line westbound from 1:00 p.m.
 Thursday to 1:00 p.m.
 Friday, one must begin preparing for Shabbos as it is Erev Shabbos and Shabbos will begin in several hours.
 If one flies westbound from 1:00 p.m. on Monday, the 16th of Tammuz, and crosses the halachic Dateline to 1:00 p.m.
 Tuesday on the 17th of Tammuz, one fasts until nightfall.18